Motherwell Concert Hall and Theatre

 The building was subject to an international architecture competition for its design, overseen by A. G. Sheppard Fiddler, Vice President of the Royal Institute of British Architects.

-The Motherwell Concert Hall and Theatre are located on the lower ground level to the west of the complex, and are positioned back-to-back and share back of house facilities.
+The Motherwell Concert Hall and Theatre are located on the lower ground level to the west of the complex, positioned back-to-back with shared back of house facilities.
 The roof of the two-story building sweeps up to express the form of the fly tower.

 A substantial refurbishment in 2011 saw metal canopies added above both entrances and lifts installed.
 Both theatre and concert hall auditoriums retain their shaped-timber panelled ceilings, lighting fixtures and projecting brick baffles to modulate the acoustics.